ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - 4,000 feet AGL.
   Class C airspace usually consists of a 5 NM radius core surface area that extends from the surface up to 4,000'.

+- <span style="color:green"> An airspace of defined dimensions, extending from 3 nautical miles outward from the coast of the United States, that contains activity that may be hazardous to nonparticipating aircraft is called: </span>
+- A warning area.
+  A warning area is airspace of defined dimensions, extending from 3 nautical miles outward from the coast of the United States, that contains activity that may be hazardous to nonparticipating aircraft.
+The purpose of such warning areas is to warn nonparticipating pilots of the potential danger.

+- <span style="color:green"> Which initial action should a pilot take prior to entering Class C airspace? </span>
+- Contact approach control on the appropriate frequency.
+  Prior to entering Class C airspace, the pilot should, well in advance of airspace penetration, establish two-way radio communication with the controlling ATC facility.

+- <span style="color:green"> (Refer to Figure 26, area1.)
+What might you expect when flying in an MOA such as Devils Lake. </span>
+- Air combat tactics, air intercepts, aerobatics, formation training, and low−altitude tactics.
+  Examples of activities conducted in MOAs include, but are not limited to: air combat tactics, air intercepts, aerobatics, formation training, and low−altitude tactics.

 ### Communications

 #### Transponder Code
 - 1200.Unless otherwise instructed by an ATC facility, adjust the transponder to reply on Mode 3/A Code 1200 regardless of altitude.
+- 7500.hijacked aircraft,
 - 7600.This is the radio out transponder code.
 - 7700.This distracter is used by an aircraft in distress.